 The Company has been, or is currently involved, in various governmental investigations, audits and reviews.
-These include routine, regular and special investigations, audits and reviews by CMS, state insurance and health and welfare departments and other governmental authorities.
-Certain of the Company's businesses have been reviewed or are currently under review, for reasons including compliance with coding and other requirements under the Medicare risk-adjustment model.
+These include routine, regular and special investigations, audits and reviews by CMS (including risk data validation audits, if applicable) state insurance and health and welfare departments and other governmental authorities.
+The Company cannot reasonably estimate the range of loss, if any, that may result from any material government investigations, audits and reviews in which it is currently involved given the inherent difficulty in predicting regulatory action, fines and penalties, if any, and the various remedies and levels of judicial review available to the Company in the event of an adverse finding.

 On February 14, 2017, the Department of Justice ("DOJ") announced its decision to pursue certain claims within a lawsuit initially asserted against the Company and filed under seal by a whistleblower in 2011.
 The whistleblower's complaint, which was unsealed on February 15, 2017, alleges that the Company made improper risk adjustment submissions and violated the False Claims Act.
 On February 12, 2018, the court granted in part and denied in part the Company's motion to dismiss.
 In May 2018, the DOJ moved to dismiss the Company's counterclaims, which were filed in March 2018, and moved for partial summary judgment.
-Those motions were argued in September 2018.
+In March 2019, the court denied the government's motion for partial summary judgment and dismissed the Company's counterclaims without prejudice.
 The Company cannot reasonably estimate the outcome that may result from this matter given its procedural status.